 Under Alternative 1 of the Main Cantonment alternatives, development of the Finegayan area would result in substantial alteration of much of the existing landscape.
-The mostly vegetated Former Federal Aviation Administration (FAA) parcel and Harmon Area and relatively open visual character of the southern half of NCTS and South Finegayan would be completely transformed into a relatively dense area with numerous buildings, roads, parking lots, sidewalks, and landscaping.
-While this would represent a major change over the existing visual conditions and interior views at Finegayan, it would be expected to be less than significant because most of the property is already under DoD ownership and there are few, if any, sensitive views or receptors that currently exist on these sites.
+The mostly vegetated Federal Aviation Administration (FAA) property and Harmon Area and relatively open visual character of the southern half of NCTS and South Finegayan would be completely transformed into a relatively dense area with numerous buildings, roads, parking lots, sidewalks, and landscaping.
+While this would represent a major change over the existing visual conditions and interior views at Finegayan, it would be expected to be less than significant because most of the property is already under DoD ownership and there are few if any sensitive views or receptors that currently exist on these sites.

-Public views from Route 3 into the areas proposed for development would take on a more urban/suburban character.
-The major changes would be on the Former FAA parcel and the Harmon property, where naturally-appearing, densely-forested landscape would be replaced with a mix of housing (two stories) and barracks (four stories).
-Views of the proposed development on South Finegayan from Route 3 and NCTS would be altered but the resulting appearance would not be quite as striking because of the existing naval facilities already located on these sites.
+Public views from Highway 3 into the areas proposed for development would take on a more urban/suburban character.
+The major changes would be on the FAA and Harmon properties, where naturally-appearing, densely-forested landscape would be replaced with a mix of housing (two stories) and barracks (four stories).
+Views of the proposed development on South Finegayan from Highway 3 and NCTS would be altered but not quite as striking because of the existing naval facilities already located on these sites.

-A series of visual simulations were performed to assess potential impacts to the existing visual character.
-Key observation points were determined to be along Route 3 adjacent to the Main Cantonment.
-Figure 13.2-4 shows the future northward looking view of South Finegayan (foreground) and the Former FAA parcel and NCTS Finegayan (middle ground) with the proposed water tower/tank in the background, respectively.
-Figure 13.2-5 shows the future northwestward looking view of NCTS Finegayan with the proposed water tower/tank in the middle ground.
-Figure 13.2-6 shows the future northward looking view of the northern extent of the proposed developed area at NCTS Finegayan.
-Figure 13.2-7 shows the westward view of the housing area.
+Figure 13.2-4 shows the future northward looking view of South Finegayan (foreground) and the FAA parcel and NCTS Finegayan (middle ground) from Highway 3, respectively.
+Figure 13.2-5 shows the future northward looking view of NCTS Finegayan from Highway 3.
+Figure 13.2-6 shows the future northward looking view of the northern extent of the proposed developed area at NCTS Finegayan from Highway.